 Low Cost of Living in Dominica

-One of the best things about retiring in Dominic is its affordable cost of living.
+One of the best things about retiring in Dominica is the island’s affordable living costs, allowing retirement savings to stretch.
 Local products such as vegetables, fruits, fresh bread, local cheese, and rice are cheap compared to the US or the UK.
 Head to one of the numerous local markets on the island and buy some fresh, organic, and locally grown fruits and vegetables.

 Real estate in Dominica can be quite affordable, depending on your requirements.
 Rent in Dominica is also quite low compared to the rest of the world.
 For example, the monthly rent for a one-bedroom apartment in the capital city of Roseau is around $333, while a three-bedroom apartment is around $1,356 per month.